thijssnelleman/CostOfReproducibility/review_template.md

 $PROJECT URL$

 ### Implementation
-_Given the documentation given by the authors on the method, how much effort would it be to re-implement the method from scratch?_
+_Given the documentation shared by the authors on a new method, how much effort would it be to re-implement the method from scratch?_

 [COST]

 [EXPLANATION]

 ### Data
-_Given the data description in the documentation, how much effort take to either: Find the same dataset the authors used, or similar datasets and defend the comparability, or acquire one from scratch?_
+_Given the data description in the documentation, how much effort would it take to either: Find the same data set the authors used, or a similar data set and defend the comparability, or acquire one from scratch?_

 [COST]